gustavosmanc/cute-alert/README.md

 ## Installation Instructions

-- Clone this repository into your project libs folder.
+- Clone this repository into your project's lib folder.
 - Import both "style.css" and "cute-alert.js" into your code just like the image below:

 ![img](https://i.imgur.com/GuK5Uov.png)